-Consistent with this aforementioned position, the Chamber believes top priority should be given to review and improvements to the processes for approving development plans, building permit applications, and other related government processes - and the fees assessed - impacting businesses.
-Existing codes and procedural requirements that do not contribute to meaningful improvement of the application or proposal under consideration must be streamlined or eliminated, and fees assessed should be consistent with the actual cost to the County to facilitate the process.
-The Chamber specifically supports efforts to encourage business growth through further streamlining the development review process, annual updates to the zoning ordinance, and regular updates to the community's Comprehensive Plan.
-The Chamber strongly recommends that businesses in all areas of the County not be overburdened with excessive or unnecessary land use or zoning regulations.
+The Chamber believes top priority should be given to review and improvements to the processes for approving development plans, building permit applications, the fees assessed, and other related government processes.
+Existing codes and procedural requirements that do not contribute to meaningful improvement of the application or proposal under consideration must be streamlined or eliminated, and fees assessed should be consistent with the actual cost to the County.